2.5 Workers' Compensation

 What Makes Workers' Compensation Different

 Workers' compensation covers medical treatment and lost wages for employees injured or made ill on the job.
 Each state runs its own program with its own fee schedule, forms, and timelines, so the CPB exam tests the concepts rather than one state's specifics.
+A biller must verify the accepted claim, the date of injury, and the claim number before submitting charges — there is no member insurance card to scan.

 Core Principles

-- Exclusive remedy: In exchange for guaranteed benefits, the employee generally waives the right to sue the employer for the injury.
+- Exclusive remedy: In exchange for guaranteed benefits, the employee generally waives the right to sue the employer for the work injury.

 First Report of Injury